 When living in a strata property, it is important that you are sensitive and considerate of your effect on your neighbours and those around you.
 Leaving a mess in common areas and rubbish disposal areas may breach your strata’s by-laws, and you may receive warnings of fines as a result of repeat offences.

 Do you have concerns about waste disposal and management on your strata property?
-Get in touch with our team today for more information on our range of strata services or explore our document bank for more information.
+Get in touch with our team today for more information on our range of body corporate services or explore our document bank for more information.